-- Keep areas clear: make sure pathways, work areas and stairways are clear from unnecessary items that could create injury.
+3. Keep areas clear.
+Make sure pathways, work areas, and stairways are clear from snow and other items that could cause an injury.

-- Apply tread tapes to areas with a tendency to ice or are slippery, such as: stairs, doorways, ramps, handrails and other high-risk areas.
+5. Apply tread tape to areas that may freeze or be slippery, such as stairs, doorways, ramps, and handrails.

 6. Label areas that are hazardous in icy or cold conditions, such as doors, parking lots, and staircases.